1991 (as ASPNET)

 Vietnam: Vietnam Academy of Agricultural Sciences

-The network's secretariat produces a newsletter, the BAPNET Bulletin, published four times a year.
-It is accessible from the BAPNET website.
+The issues of the BAPNET Bulletin, the network's newsletter, are accessible from the BAPNET website.

 Other regional R4D networks on bananas